IM-TWIN/BLE-Android-Plugin/README.md

 ## Environment Setup in Godot

+In order to be able to build an Android application, you need to set up the Godot environment as explained [here](https://docs.godotengine.org/it/stable/getting_started/workflow/export/android_custom_build.html).

+### Loading the plugin

+Move the plugin configuration file (*bleframework.gdap*) and its local binary (*bleframework-debug.aar*) to the Godot project's `res://android/plugins` directory (if the do not exist, create them).
+The Godot editor will automatically parse the **.gdap** file and show our plugin **"BLE Plugin"** in the Android export presets window under the **Plugins** section.
+Once you enable it, you can use it in your code as explained in the next section.

 ## How to use the plugin

 The plugin makes available the main functionalities for a Android device (central) to connect and communicate with a peripheral.